What you can DIY, and what you should really leave to the professionals

 Any work that interacts directly with the installation of your drinking water system or sewerage requires a licensed plumber.
 This is Australian Law.
 If your problem or project involves gas, hot water or sewer systems, you are also not allowed to intervene yourself, it is time to call a professional plumber.

-To avoid aggravating the situation in the event of leakage or water damage, it is often necessary to call a plumber instead of attempting a DIY method.
+To avoid aggravating the situation in the event of leakage or water damage, it is often necessary to call a plumbing business near you instead of attempting a DIY method.
 This professional intervenes on all the problems in connection with the circuit of distribution of water, but also of gas and compressed air.

 If you are installing a stormwater tank, professional plumbers can advise you on the minimum depth of stormwater pipes.
 Many individuals are reluctant to hire a professional plumber because of the cost of the services, however, a simple mistake during a DIY project may cost a lot more than the plumber service itself.